The Sale of Nobility in History: a list and examples of how Nobile Titles were sold and why

-Historical Facts told with a Sense of Humour, only for the minority able to appreciate it
+Famous Examples of the Purported Sale of Bought Noble Titles Historical Facts told with a Sense of Humour, only for the minority able to appreciate it

-1. How an Armenian Diamond Trader bought a Noble Title of Marquis in Italy.
+- How an Armenian Diamond Trader bought a Noble Title of Marquis in Italy.

-2. How a Russian Aristocrat acquired an Italian Princely Title for sale and also marriage to a French Princess.
+- How a Russian Aristocrat acquired an Italian Princely Title for sale and also marriage to a French Princess.

-3. How a Jewish financier purchased a German Noble Title of Baron in a tiny Little Kingdom in 1870
+- How a Jewish financier purchased a German Noble Title of Baron in a tiny Little Kingdom in 1870.

-4. How two French Entrepreneurs amassed a vast fortune by buying titles of nobility.
+- How two French Entrepreneurs amassed a vast fortune by buying titles of nobility.

 Of course, we will talk of Venice, Haunted Palaces, and a Diamond Smuggler (we mean an honest dealer, sorry¡¡¡) who thanks to a transfusion of cash and precious stones bought a Marquis Title for Sale in Naples and got admission into the Patriciate in Venice about 200 years ago.
 Reality always surpasses fiction, and this story proves it beyond any reasonable doubt.

 This relationship between Renier and Abdoll proved useful, as an obscure noble title with rank of marquis was sold to Arbit Abdoll under the guise of the reinstatement of a Feudal Title.
 Therefore, the now rich trader became a Venetian Oligarch, could style himself as a Marquis, and bought a Haunted palace in one of the canals in Venice, the famous palace known as Ca Dario.
 The Ca Dario Palace still exists and still has a bad reputation nowadays.
 Not bad for an Armenian boy who started selling fake rubies in the back alleys of Constantinople!

 In Imperial Russia, in the times of the Tsars, it was easy to get a nobility title if you were in good relations with the all-powerful Tsar of All the Russias and his démodé retinue of embalmed courtiers.
 Anatole Demidov was a member of the richest family of the Russian Empire.
 The Demidov family, by the years 1830-1900, was probably the wealthiest family of the world.
 They owned foundries, collected art in a scale only known nowadays to top state museums with strong private and public funding, and had land estates so vast that they did surpass in extension some small European countries.

-But of course, we cannot forget France, where one could dedicate himself to the noble trade of being a Lord, and as such we will quote as an example a couple of “Noble Entrepreneurs”.
+Of course, we cannot forget France, where one could dedicate himself to the noble trade of being a Lord, and as such we will quote as an example a couple of “Noble Entrepreneurs”.

 A good example of this is Dennis Mairetet, the son of a Burgundian Notary Public, who paid more than 20000 livres for a position in the provincial parliament of Burgundy, which gave him the legal consideration of a nobleman.
 As such, and in compliance with the Ordinance of Blois, he could buy legally Lordships of a feudal nature, and the land that was associated to those titles in those days.

 Another expert in the trade of noble titles in old France was the Berbis family, from Dijon.
 They specialised in the acquisition and purchase of neighbouring Lordships and Baronies, playing the market with the mentality of a land developer.
 Later, they bought a Title of Marquis, and enjoyed a wonderful and lavish lifestyle, by leasing the land they acquired together with the Lordships and Baronies.

-Now, you cannot buy titles through the purchase of land anymore, but some very interesting feudal titles in France may be still acquired, and you may contact us to assess the possibility of attaining a noble title.
+Now, you cannot buy titles through the purchase of land anymore, but some very interesting feudal titles in France may be still acquired, and you may contact us to assess the possibility of attaining such a noble title.